Fitbit app outage means its newest Versa watch can't connect

 A smartwatch is only as good as the services that support it.
-Fitbit's newest smartwatches, Fitbit Versa and Fitbit Ionic, has been hit with problems today because of an outage in the Fitbit app that's seriously affecting its ability to do things like load apps and watch faces, or even receive firmware updates.
+Fitbit's newest smartwatches, the Fitbit Versa and Fitbit Ionic, was hit with problems Tuesday because of an hours-long outage in the Fitbit app that seriously affected its ability to do things like load apps and watch faces, or even receive firmware updates.

 Influential gadget blogger Dave Zatz tweeted on it earlier.
 He's one of many to have been dealing with issues for hours.